open-horizon/examples/edge/services/operator/CreateService.md

   brew install git jq
   ```

-## <a id=build-publish-your-hw> Building and Publishing Your Own Hello World Example Edge Service
+## <a id=build-publish-your-op> Building and Publishing Your Own Operator Example Edge Service

 1. `cd` to the directory in which you want to create your new service and then run this command to create the files for a simple edge service and associated Horizon metadata files: